 ~ Scissors for cutting off the rubber bands

-~ There were four blogs that I looked at before I tried shibori: Honestly, WTF, In Color Order, Park and Cube, and Design Sponge.
+1. There were five blogs that I looked at before I tried shibori: Honestly, WTF, In Color Order, Park and Cube, and Design Sponge.
 You will find everything you need in these four posts (plus there are instructions inside the box of dye), but I will add some of my own insights that could help you when doing this with kids.

-~ After tying up your t-shirt, it needs to be soaked in some water.
-But before heading over to the buckets, I gave each kid a pair or rubber gloves!
+3. After tying up your t-shirts, soak them in some water first.
+But before heading over to the buckets, I gave each kid a pair or rubber gloves so their hands wouldn’t be completely blue afterwards.

-~ Then it’s time to pull it out of the dye, squeezing out as much indigo as possible.
+5. Then it’s time to pull it out of the dye, squeezing out as much indigo as possible.
 It’s really cool because the color at first is a bright green.
-The indigo reacts to the sunshine and turns blue within a few minutes.
+The indigo reacts to the oxygen in the air and turns blue within a few minutes.
 That part was really fun to watch.

 I just LOVE the way the indigo dye turned out.
 And the best part was that it didn’t fade too much in the laundry.
 The wet and dry pieces looked very similar.
 The kids (and the moms) were SO impressed – maybe the moms more so.
 In fact, I think I’m going to do a shibori craft night next summer!!